How to Perform a Brand Audit in 9 Simple Steps

 Now we come to the part most people associate with branding—visuals.
 Your images should reflect your level of professionalism, quality, and expertise.

 Consider the impression you want your brand images to make and the preferences of your target audience.
-You may like a particular design, but it may not be a good fit for your audience.
+For example, you may like a particular design, but it may not be a good fit for your audience.
 The key is to blend the image you want to portray with what appeals to your prospective customers.

 Don’t overthink this step.
 After all, this is your brand.
 But avoid visual elements that might turn prospective customers away.